canonical/ubuntu.com/templates/legal/data-privacy/sso.md

 wrapper_template: "legal/_base_legal_markdown.html"
 context:
   title: "Privacy notice – Single Sign On (SSO) and Ubuntu One"
-  description: "This privacy notice tells you about the information collected from you when you register for a Single Sign On (SSO) and/or Ubuntu One account."
+  description: "This privacy notice tells you about the information collected from you when you register for a Single Sign On (SSO) and/or Ubuntu One account"
   copydoc: https://docs.google.com/document/d/1nOk02AAjdOi2sW4rc1FOIO1n1BNzfU-iX88EKayXw-k/edit#
 ---

 <h4 class="p-muted-heading">Version - August 2022</h4>
 <hr style="margin-bottom: 2rem;" />

-# Privacy notice - Single Sign On (SSO)
+# Privacy notice - Single Sign On (SSO) and Ubuntu One

 This privacy notice tells you about the information collected from you when you register for a Single Sign On (SSO) account and/or Ubuntu One account.
 SSO is an identity provider service that creates, maintains and manages user identity information, providing authentication services for Canonical and other third party applications.
 Ubuntu One the single account you use to log in to all services and sites related to www.ubuntu.com.
 In collecting this information, we are acting as a data controller and, by law, we are required to provide you with information about us, about why and how we use your data, and about the rights you have over your data.
-For more information, please see our [privacy policy](/legal/data-privacy).
+For more information, please see our[privacy policy](/legal/data-privacy).

 ## Who are we?